Abdullahkhanspn/Snap_and_Cook_AI_App/README.md

 - Ensure the app builds and runs cleanly on **both Android and iOS** (no platform-specific code without proper `Platform.isIOS` / `Platform.isAndroid` checks where required, e.g., camera permissions in `Info.plist` and `AndroidManifest.xml`).

 ---

-## 11. DELIVERABLE

-Generate the full Flutter project: `pubspec.yaml` with all required dependencies, the complete folder/file structure above, all screens, models, providers, services, and reusable widgets — fully wired end-to-end from Splash → Auth → Profile → Dashboard → AI Result, with the BioGlow indicator working as specified in Section 5.

----

-*End of prompt.*